tezine/Markdowns/Frameworks/React.md

 ## Virtual DOM

+* A virtual DOM is a lightweight JavaScript object which originally is just the copy of the real DOM.
+It is a node tree that lists the elements, their attributes and content as Objects and their properties

 1. It updates faster.
 2. Can’t directly update HTML.
 3. Updates the JSX if element updates.
 4. DOM manipulation is very easy.
 5. No memory wastage.

+# Limitações do React

+1. React is just a library, not a full-blown framework.
+2. Its library is very large and takes time to understand
+3. Coding gets complex as it uses inline templating and JSX

 # ELEMENTS